apache/orc/site/_docs/hive-ddl.md

 As of Hive 0.14, users can request an efficient merge of small ORC files together by issuing a CONCATENATE command on their table or partition.
-The files will be merged at the stripe level without reserializatoin.
+The files will be merged at the stripe level without reserialization.

 ```ALTER TABLE istari [PARTITION partition_spec] CONCATENATE;
 ```